Sofia Merajver

 Sofia Diana Merajver (born 1953) is an American-Argentine medical oncologist.
 She is the GreaterGood Breast Cancer Research Professor and director of the Breast and Ovarian Cancer Risk Evaluation Program at Michigan Medicine.
 In 2022, Merajver was elected a Fellow of the American Association for the Advancement of Science.

 Early life and education

 Merajver was born in 1953 to a Jewish family in Argentina.
-She enrolled at the University of Buenos Aires to study mathematics and physics but eventually left due her home country due to the Dirty War.
+She enrolled at the University of Buenos Aires to study mathematics and physics but eventually left her home country due to the Dirty War.

 Upon leaving Argentina for the United States at the age of 19, Merajver enrolled at the University of Maryland, College Park (UMD).
 She completed her PhD in physics at UMD in 1979 and published her thesis Phase transitions in biomembranes: a random walk model.
 Following her PhD, Merajver accepted a post-doctoral fellowship in biological physics at the United States Naval Research Laboratory where she attempted to devise membranes to encapsulate hemoglobin protein so artificial blood could be produced for the military.
 Merajver then earned her medical degree in 1987 from Michigan Medicine and completed her residency and fellowship at the same institution.